Full disclosure: This post contains affiliate links. ?

 Saying “I love you” in Portuguese is a special thing to me – not least because it’s the language in which I said my wedding vows.

-If you plan on travelling to a Portuguese-speaking country, perhaps you too will find love on the road.
-Or maybe you’ve already found a Portuguese speaking lover!
-In either case, it’s good to make sure you know all the words and expressions below, so you’re never unsure how to say “I love you” in Portuguese.
+If you plan on travelling to a Portuguese-speaking country, you might well meet someone worth learning the language for.
+A good place to start is finding a language exchange partner, which is how plenty of these stories begin.
+Or maybe you’ve already found a Portuguese-speaking lover!
+Either way, it’s worth knowing all the words and expressions below, so you’re never stuck for how to say “I love you” in Portuguese.

 “Love” in Portuguese